Eb-Zeero/stencil_wc/README.md

 When using the template, cookiecutter asks you for various input:

-* `project_name`.
-The name for your project.
-It only define a root directory where you project .

 * `package_name`.
 The package name for your project.
 This is also taken to be the Github repository name.
 It must be a valid Node package name.

 * `version`.
 The (initial) version number for the package.